dominik-radulay/Peabody/README.md

 The game has various types of blocks, each of which has a particular reaction with the player; some will crack when Peabody landed on them, moving the player one row lower, while others can kill the character, forcing the level to be restarted.

+More infomrations can be find in project documentation which was created from reduced project report.

 Game available at: https://play.google.com/store/apps/details?id=com.DominikRadulay.com.Peabody